sporebean22/backend-nodejs-task/README.md

 Things you shouldn't worry about:

+* Language - If you want to use TypeScript instead of JavaScript that's great, but it's not strictly necessary.
 * Environment - You can use a local version of NodeJS, NodeJS inside a Vagrant machine, or a NodeJS Docker image.
 Choose whatever you're most comfortable with!
 * Documentation - Given the small feature set you don't need to write detailed documentation.
 We will be able to figure out how your program works.
 * Formatting - Providing you're consistent with your approach, any formatting style is fine.